 SUU Mountain Ranch Resource Advisory Council

 In the summer of 2008 Regional Services was given oversight authority for the University’s undeveloped Mountain Ranch.
 This 2,383-acre forested property is along State Route 14 approximately ten miles up Cedar Canyon.
-The Ranch surrounds the existing SUU Mountain Center, which is managed by SUU Event Services.
+The Ranch surrounds the existing SUU Mountain Center, which is managed by SUU Guest Services.
 Regional Services created and facilitates the Mountain Ranch Resource Advisory Council (RAC), which is developing, and now implementing, the first-ever resource management plan (RMP) for the Ranch.
 Through the RAC and RMP planning process, numerous management opportunities and partners, both on campus and off, are being explored and utilized.
 The latest planning endeavor was the development of an Interpretive Plan for the Ranch, which was completed fall 2011.
 Throughout 2012, the RAC has been planning for the first "demonstration units" under the Demonstration Forest MOU with the Utah Division of Forestry.
 Logging of these units is scheduled to occur during the winter of 2012/13.

 SUU/Paiute Indian Tribe of Utah Collaborating Council